submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ## Overview

-The Shipyard project provides tooling for creating K8s clusters with [KIND](https://github.com/kubernetes-sigs/kind) (K8s in Docker) and provides a Go framework for creating end to end tests.
+The Shipyard project provides common tooling for creating K8s clusters with [KIND](https://github.com/kubernetes-sigs/kind) (K8s in Docker) and provides a common Go framework for creating end to end tests.
 Feel free to add any capabilities that need to be shared to Shipyard, while any project specific capabilities should probably be part of that project.

-A base image `quay.io/submariner/shipyard-dapper-base` is created from Shipyard, and contains all the tooling to build your projects and run any kind of tests in a consistent environment.
+A base image `quay.io/submariner/shipyard-dapper-base` is created from Shipyard and contains all the tooling to build other projects and run tests in a consistent environment.

 Shipyard has several folders at the root of the project, with different usages:
-* **package:** Contains the ingerdients to build the base image.
+* **package:** Contains the ingredients to build the base image.
-* **scripts:** Contains general scripts for Shipyard make targets, each executable one is a target.
+* **scripts:** Contains general scripts for Shipyard make targets.
-  * **shared:** Gets copied into the base image under `$SCRIPTS_DIR`.
-Contains all shared scripts that projects can consume.
+  * **shared:** Contains all the shared scripts that projects can consume.
+These are copied into the base image under `$SCRIPTS_DIR`.
     * **lib:** Library functions that shared scripts, or consuming projects, can use.
     * **resources:** Resource files to be used by the shared scripts.
 * **test:** Test library to be used by other projects.

-Shipyard ships with some [Makefile targets](#shared-makefile-targets) which can be used by consuming projects, and are used by Shipyard's CI to test and validate itself.
+Shipyard ships with some [Makefile targets](#shared-makefile-targets) which can be used by consuming projects and are used by Shipyard's CI to test and validate itself.
 It also has some [specific Makefile targets](#specific-makefile-targets) which are used by the project itself.

 ## Usage

 #### Add Shipyard to a Project

-To add Shipyard to a project that doesn't have it, please see [Adding Shipyard to a Project](first_time).
+To enable usage of Shipyard's functionality, please see [Adding Shipyard to a Project](first_time).

 #### Use Shipyard in Your Project

-If your project already uses Shipyard, you can use any of the [Makefile targets](#shared-makefile-targets) that it provides.
+Once Shipyard has been added to a project, you can use any of the [Makefile targets](#shared-makefile-targets) that it provides.

-Make sure to pass any variables that you need in these targets in your Dockerfile.dapper, so that they're available in the Dapper environment.
+Any variables that you need to pass to these targets should be specified in your Dockerfile.dapper so they're available in the Dapper environment.
 For example:

 ```Dockerfile